SpecFlowOSS/SpecFlow/docs/Bindings/SpecFlow-Assist-Helpers.md

     }
 ```

 Note that last arguments of **ToProjectionOfSet** and **ToProjectionOfInstance** methods are not used in method implementation.
 Their only purpose is to bring information about “T”, so the **EnumerableProjection** adapter class can be built properly.
-Now we can perform the following comparisons with anomymous types collections and instances:
+Now we can perform the following comparisons with anonymous types collections and instances:

 ``` csharp
     [Test]